 According to the findings, the predicted increase in life expectancy is smaller when dietary changes are made later in life, but the benefits are still significant.
 For instance, individuals aged 70 may gain about half the life expectancy benefit seen in 40-year-olds, which translates to an additional 1.5 years with moderate dietary improvements, and 4 to 5 years for those switching from very unhealthy diets.
 Currently, life expectancy in the UK is 83.6 years for women and 79.9 years for men.
 A 40-year-old could see a 3-year life expectancy increase by adopting longevity-focused eating habits.

-Reducing consumption of sugary drinks and processed meats, while increasing intake of whole grains and nuts, is predicted to have the greatest positive impact on life expectancy.
 The study also considered the effects of body mass index (BMI) and energy consumption, which may influence the benefits of eating more whole grains, fruits, and vegetables, and consuming less red meat and eggs.
-These findings align with other research on diet and mortality, which consistently shows the greatest benefits from foods like nuts, legumes, and whole grains, and the worst outcomes from sugary drinks and red meat.

 Following the UK’s Eatwell Guide is shown to provide most of the life expectancy gains linked to more advanced longevity diets, making it a practical goal for dietary change.
 While older adults see smaller improvements, even those starting at age 70 can still expect significant benefits, with gains of around 1.5 to 5 years, depending on the diet change.